hendrtd/engr-1110/docs/modules/m08/assign/colab.md

 1. Click *+Text* and enter the following in the resulting text cell.
     ```
-    Data for this project is adapted from [http://www.alcoholalert.com/drunk-driving-statistics.html](http://www.alcoholalert.com/drunk-driving-statistics.html).
+    Use the [curl](https://en.wikipedia.org/wiki/CURL) command line tool to download a CSV file with data for 1970 through 2012.

-    Download a CSV file with data for 1970 through 2012:
+    *Data for this project is adapted from [http://www.alcoholalert.com/drunk-driving-statistics.html](http://www.alcoholalert.com/drunk-driving-statistics.html).*
     ```

 1. Click *+Code*, enter the following command, and then click the *Run* button